tommyshellberg/unquest-app/SECURITY.md

 ## Security Best Practices

-When contributing to UnQuest, please follow these security best practices:
+When contributing to emberglow, please follow these security best practices:

 ### Environment Variables